Hsword/Hetu/examples/ctr/README.md

 * config: to specify the configuration file in settings.
 * val: whether using validation.
 * cache: whether using cache in PS/Hybrid mode.
 * bsp: whether using bsp (default asp) in PS/Hybrid mode.
-(In Hybrid, AllReduce can enforce dense parameters to use bsp, so there will be no stragglers.)
+(In Hybrid, AllReduce can enforce dense parameters to use bsp, so there will be no stragglers.) bsp 0, asp -1, ssp > 0
 * all: whether to use all criteo data.
 * bound: per embedding entry staleness in cache setting, default to be 100.